How to Write Enough Great Content For Your Blog (Updated May 2023)

 The only thing you need before you begin to write an article, is an idea and a theme.
 The Google Keyword Planner can help with this.

-You will need to sign up for AdWords to access this, but this is recommended anyway (AdWords and other revenue streams are discussed in CHAPTER 8: REVENUE STREAMS), so get yourself an account and login to the Keyword Planner.
+You will need to sign up for AdWords to access this, but this is recommended anyway (AdWords and other revenue streams are discussed in MAKING MONEY THROUGH YOUR BLOG), so get yourself an account and login to the Keyword Planner.
 From here, you just need to enter a single keyword that relates to your blog.

 As an example, let’s say that you run a blog about gardening.
 If you type “gardening” into the search field, followed by your chosen location, you’ll see a list of related search terms, followed by the amount of times they have been searched in the last month (you can ignore the “Suggested Bid” for now).